rahulgopinath/rahulgopinath.github.io/_posts/2020-03-14-simple-contextfree-parsing.markdown

 **Note:**
 I implemented it to scratch an itch, without first checking the literature about similar parsing techniques.
 However, now that I have implemented it, this technique seems similar to [GLL](https://github.com/djspiewak/gll-combinators#theory)).
-While my implmentation is inefficient, a few avenues of optimization such as the standard memoization (packrat) techniques, and GSS can help the situation.
+While my implmentation is inefficient, a few avenues of optimization such as the standard memoization (packrat) techniques, and GSS (fairly easy to implement in that it is about how to maintain the `rule` structure as a linked graph) can help the situation.